 Compare the output of the two queries.
-If the table contains more columns than the view, and retaining the pre-upgrade results of the select statement is important, change the select statement to a select statement with specific column names.
+If the table contains more columns than the view, and retaining the pre-upgrade results of the select \ statement is important, change the select \ statement to a select statement with specific column names.
 If the view was created from multiple tables, check the columns in all tables that comprise the view and rewrite the select statement if necessary.

 Warning!
-Do not execute a select statement from the view.
-Doing so upgrades the view and overwrites the information about the original column information in syscolumns.
+Do not execute a select \ statement from the view.
+Doing so will upgrade the view and the information about the original column information in syscolumns will be overwritten.

-Another way to determine the difference between the columns in the view and in the new tables is to run sp_help on both the view and the tables that comprise the view
+Another way to determine the difference between the columns in the view and in the new tables is to run sp\help on both the view and the tables that comprise the view.

 This comparison works only for views, not for other compiled objects.
-To determine whether select statements in other compiled objects need to be revised, review the source text of each compiled object.
+To determine whether select \ statements in other compiled objects need to be revised, review the source text of each compiled object.

-Using dbcc upgrade_object
+Using dbcc upgrade\object